Vital Records Online

 If the individual on record is deceased, immediate family members and/or their legal representative may obtain a certified copy of a birth record.
 Still, they must submit a certified copy of the death certificate with their request.

-SC DPH does not require a notary to obtain authorized copies of South Carolina birth certificates.
+SC DPH does not require a notary to obtain authorized copies of South Carolina birth certificate.

 Tracking